-Linear equations and linear graphs are some of the most common test questions on the PSAT Math Test.
-Linear Equations can be used to model relationships and changes such as those concerning time, temperature, or population.
+Linear equations and linear graphs are some of the most common test questions on the PSAT math test.
+Linear Equations can be used to model relationships and changes such as those about time, temperature, or population.

-On the PSAT Math Test, working with equations algebraically is only half the battle.
-The PSAT Math Test will also expect you to work with graphs of linear equations, which means using lines in slope-intercept form and point-slope form.
+On the PSAT math test, working with algebra equations is only half the battle.
+The PSAT math test will also expect you to work with graphs of linear equations, which means using lines in slope-intercept form and point-slope form.

 While solving systems of equations can be relatively straightforward once you get the hang of it, sometimes you’ll encounter a complex word problem and need to translate it into a system of equations and then solve.

 The PSAT Math Test contains multiple-choice and grid-in questions, as well as multi-part math question sets.
 These question sets have multiple parts that are based on the same scenario and may require more analysis and planning than a typical multiple-choice question.

 Ratios and proportions are quite common in everyday life.
 Whether it’s making a double batch of meatballs or calculating the odds of winning the lottery, you’ll find that ratios and proportions are invaluable in myriad situations.

 Percentages aren’t just for test grades; you’ll find them frequently throughout life—discount pricing in stores, income tax brackets, and stock price trackers all use percents in some form.
 It’s critical that you know how to use them correctly, especially on Test Day.

 We often turn to our calculators to solve difficult radical and exponent problems, especially in math-intensive classes.
 However, being too calculator dependent can cost you time and points on the PSAT.
 Further, on the PSAT, many radical and exponent problems are structured in such a way that your calculator can’t help you, even if it is allowed.